Transgender Kansas residents can keep updating their documents despite a new law, governor says

 The new law is set to take effect Saturday and legally defines a person's sex as male or female based on their "biological reproductive system" at birth, a standard that would apply to "any" law or state regulation.
 Kansas driver's licenses and birth certificates list a person's sex, and Kobach said they can't contradict what doctors assigned at birth.

 He also said the state must undo changes in its records — more than 1,200 in the past four years.
-Lawyers in Kelly’s administration rejected that idea, saying the law is not retroactive, according to a background memo from the governor’s office.
+Lawyers in Kelly's administration rejected that idea, saying the law is not retroactive.

-“Beyond that, it would potentially be impossible for the agencies to comply with the Attorney General’s Opinion due to a lack of complete data,” the memo said.

 Kelly, a strong supporter of LGBTQ+ rights, took office in 2019 after defeating Kobach, then the Kansas secretary of state, for her first term.
 Kobach narrowly won the attorney general's race last year.